All are welcome at Saint Monica

 Catholic Culture - Liturgical Year

-Sep.
-18 Thursday of the Twenty-Fourth Week in Ordinary Time, Weekday
+Oct.
+25 Saturday of the Twenty-Ninth Week in Ordinary Time, Weekday